The Waterfall project management method has once been on trend, but eventually became overshadowed by Agile, Scrum, Lean, PRINCE2, and Kanban.

 Besides that the Waterfall project management methodology has several benefits:

 The clear and easy-to-grasp structure makes projects easy to manage.
-Streamlined processes leave little room for confusion, and it’s harder to miss something important.
+Streamlined processes leave little room for confusion, and with the project tasks clearly outlined in team’s online calendar planners, it’s harder to miss something important.
 This makes the Waterfall method a great choice for project managers with little experience – they are already stressed with all PM roles and responsibilities that they need to manage simultaneously.
 Removing the complicated project framework means one less thing for them to worry about, and that’s already something!

 Waterfall methodology doesn’t leave a mess behind like some Agile development projects do because Waterfall relies heavily on documentation.
 Each step is checked and documented before the next phase begins.
 It means that if anything needs to be looked back or double-checked, the data is there and it can easily be done.